ChoBioLab/corescpy/README.md

 with desired environment name):
 `conda create -n crispr python=3.10.4  # create python environment`

+3. Activate the conda environment with `conda activate crispr`.

-3. Clone the repository to your local computer:
+4. Clone the repository to your local computer:
 `git clone git@github.com:ChoBioLab/crispr.git`,
 `git clone https://github.com/ChoBioLab/crispr.git`, or look above for the green "Code" button and press it for instructions.

-4. Naviate to the repository directory (replace
+5. Naviate to the repository directory (replace
 <DIRECTORY> with your path):
 `cd <DIRECTORY>`

-5. Install the package with pip.
+6. Install the package with pip.
 (Ensure you have pip installed.)
 `pip install .`

 ## Usage